goldbergyoni/javascript-testing-best-practices/readme-zh-TW.md

 }

 it("White-box test: When the internal methods get 0 vat, it return 0 response", async () => {
-  //There's no requirement to allow users to calculate the VAT, only show the final price.
+  // There's no requirement to allow users to calculate the VAT, only show the final price.
 Nevertheless we falsely insist here to test the class internals expect(new ProductService().calculateVATAdd(0).finalPrice).to.equal(0);
 });
 ```